olive-robotics/bots_bento_icra24/docs/rulebook.md

 Each team has 10 minutes to pitch their approach to solving the challenges.
 They will introduce their team and explain their strategies and solutions.
 The presentation may be recorded and published online to highlight the open nature of the competition and share findings and results.
 Scientific achivement / engineering solution 30%, overal presentation skills 30%, Teamwork has 40% of the points.

 #### 5. Scoring and Ranking
-The competition spans two days, with a total of 12 hours available for all runs and the award ceremony.
-There are six teams in total.
+The competition spans three days, with a total of 12 hours available for all runs and the award ceremony.
+There are seven teams in total.

 ##### 5.1 Scoring
 ###### 5.1.1 Scores